 If you prefer something less strenuous, you can take a stroll down the Ouchy promenade, along the shore of Lake Geneva.
 The impressive historical buildings, including Château d’Ouchy, Beau-Rivage Palace and Angleterre were converted into (or already built as) luxury hotels, benefiting from the scenic views of the lake and Savoy Alps.

 Deeper inland, you can visit the monumental Cathedral of Notre Dame of Lausanne.
 Works on the gothic church began in the 12th century.
 Main tourist attractions that should draw your attention there are: the collection of 13th century stained-glass windows and the biggest musical instrument in Switzerland – organ weighting 40 metric tons.
-Thanks to this, the cathedral is a popular venue for concerts and other events.
+The cathedral is a popular venue for concerts and other events.

 Lausanne has a great offer for art connoisseurs too.
 The Hermitage Foundation Museum is housed in a beautiful 19th century mansion overlooking the city.
 They usually open up to 3 exhibitions a year, mostly on local, Swiss artists and Impressionist painters.
 Musée de l’Élysée focuses on photography, while Collection de l’Art Brut – on outsider, naïve art.